fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

         plt.xlabel(xlabel)
         plt.ylabel(ylabel)

-        # By convention, loss values increases downward on the Y axis.
+        # By convention, loss values increase downward on the Y axis.
         # This is consistent with the plot shapes on spectrum analyzers, and
         # perhaps explains why the customary "wrong" sign convention is used.
         if invert_y: